-Relationship Intensives cram a month of sessions into a one day session – to fast track the healing connection process – often used for clients starting therapy in a lot of distress, or simply eager to get things underway faster.
+Relationship Intensives condense over a month of therapy into a one day – to fast track the healing process.
+It’s often used for clients starting therapy in a lot of distress, or simply eager to get things underway faster.

 How do I decide if this is right for us?

 For both intensive and marathon sessions the key criteria is both parties being willing and engaged.
-If you are exploring the possibility of how therapy might help then book a normal length session.
+Long sessions where one party is uncommitted or undecided is typically counterproductive.

-Intensives and Marathon sessions are not suitable where there is active addiction; ongoing affair; serious mental health issues or domestic violence.
+Intensives and Marathon sessions are not suitable where there is active addiction; an ongoing affair; serious mental health issues or domestic violence.